joeylockie/lockiemedia/public/AI_PROJECT_LOG.md

 * **Notes App Architecture:** To prepare for new features, the Notes app's frontend code was refactored into a modular structure (`notes_rendering.js`, `notes_event_handlers.js`), separating concerns and improving maintainability.
 * **Editor Choice:** A side-by-side Markdown editor (using Marked.js and DOMPurify) with toggleable view modes was chosen for the Notes app over a more complex Rich Text/WYSIWYG editor.
 This decision prioritized implementation speed, maintainability, and data portability (plain text) while still providing a powerful user experience.
 * **Sidebar UI Pattern:** Decided to move from a "disappearing" sidebar (width: 0) to a more robust "shrinking" sidebar pattern to prevent UI lockouts.
+* **(NEW) Service Configuration:** Discovered and fixed hardcoded port numbers and database paths in several microservices.
+The standard moving forward will be to ensure all services pull their configuration exclusively from environment variables provided by the ecosystem.dev.json file.